Anita Anand (journalist)

-Anita Anand (/ˈɑːnənd/ AH-nand; born 1972) is a British radio and television presenter, journalist, and author.
+Anita Anand (/ˈɑːnənd/ AH-nand; born 28 April 1972) is a British radio and television presenter, journalist, historian, and author.

 Early life and education

-Anand was born on 28 April 1972 in London, England, to Punjabi parents who migrated to India shortly after the partition of India and then, later, to the UK.
+Anand was born in 1972 in London, England, to Punjabi parents who migrated to India shortly after the partition of India and then, later, to the UK.
 Her family, prior to the partition, originated from a village near the Northwest Frontier Province and Afghanistan.

 Anand was privately educated at Bancroft's School in Woodford Green in Redbridge, east London.
 Anand then entered King's College, London, in 1990, graduating with a BA in English in 1993.

 Broadcasting career

 After training as a journalist, Anand became European Head of News and Current Affairs for Zee TV, and one of the youngest TV news editors in Britain at the age of 25.
 She presented the talk show The Big Debate and was political correspondent for Zee TV presenting the Raj Britannia series – 31 documentaries chronicling the political aspirations of the Asian community in the most marginal constituencies in 1997.

 Until October 2007, Anand presented in the 10:00 pm till 1:00 am slot on Monday to Thursdays on BBC Radio 5 Live.
-She went on to co-present the station's weekday Drive (4:00–7:00 pm) slot with Peter Allen, having replaced Jane Garvey in 2007.
+She went on to co-present the station's weekday Drive (4:00–7:00 pm) slot with Peter Allen, having succeeded Jane Garvey in 2007.
 Aasmah Mir replaced her when she left for maternity leave.

 Anand has presented the BBC Radio 4 show Midweek, and on television she has been a presenter on the Heaven and Earth Show.
 She has co-presented the Daily Politics on BBC Two with Andrew Neil from September 2008, with a break for maternity leave from January to September 2010.

 In July 2011 Anand left the Daily Politics to present a new show called Double Take on Radio 5 Live on Sunday mornings.
 In June 2012, Anand took over from Jonathan Dimbleby as the presenter of Radio 4's Any Answers?
 Saturday current affairs phone-in programme between 2:00 and 2:45 pm.

-In 2022, Anand teamed up with historian William Dalrymple to create the podcast Empire, which examines the British East India Company and British involvement and influence on India.
-The pair had previously collaborated on the book Koh-i-Noor: The History of the World's Most Infamous Diamond.
+In 2022, Anand collaborated with historian William Dalrymple to create the podcast Empire, which initially described and discussed the British East India Company and British involvement and influence on India.
+The pair had previously worked together on the book Koh-i-Noor: The History of the World's Most Infamous Diamond.